Brandon Sanderson Books in Order: Cosmere, Skyward & More

 We’ll start our list of Brandon Sanderson books in order with the Cosmere on the off chance you find this article instead of my other one.

-The list below will only include the Cosmere reading order by Series.
-Meaning that I’ve lumped them together how you should read them to avoid hopping around between series.
+The list below will only include my recommended Cosmere order.
+Meaning that I’ve lumped them together how you should read them to avoid confusion.

-But this is only 1 of the 4 different ways you can read the Cosmere.
-The other options are Publication order, Chronological order, and Brandon’s own recommended reading path.
+But this is only 1 of the 3 different ways you can read the Cosmere.
+The other options are Publication order and Chronological order.
 You can learn more in my Cosmere reading order article.

 Mistborn